 Which background elements are important?

-This is the second of three lessons about Background Information.
-To complete this course, read each lesson carefully and then unlock and complete our materials to check your understanding.
+This is the second of three chapters about Background Information.
+To complete this reader, read each chapter carefully and then unlock and complete our materials to check your understanding.

 – Outline the four elements of background information

 – Provide examples to help guide and inform the reader

 – Demonstrate language structures that are useful when introducing background information

 Now that we’ve discussed the overall concepts and purpose of background information and why it’s conventionally included in an essay’s introductory paragraph, this second chapter focuses more specifically on the four key background elements that work to introduce the topic, engage the reader, contextualise any key terms and signify the writer’s purpose for conducting that particular research.
 The example introduction about foreign AID in Africa that was presented in Chapter 1 is used throughout this chapter to demonstrate these four key elements.

 While the four background information elements described in this chapter may be presented in any order or omitted at the writer’s discretion, the logical general-specific introduction structure as prescribed by most English for Academic Purposes tutors dictates that the essay topic should probably be presented to the reader first.
 By introducing the essay topic at the start of an essay in a general and broad way, a writer can create a coherent beginning to their assignment:

 This first sentence from our example introduction in Chapter 1 succeeds in (a) introducing the topic of foreign AID, and (b) introducing that topic generally without yet focussing on Africa or the effectiveness of foreign AID.

 Once the essay topic has been introduced more broadly, the next element that a writer may wish to include as background information is what’s known as a hook – which is a piece of information that’s intended to engage the audience and encourage them to continue reading.
 In our example introduction, this has been achieved in sentences 2 and 3: